cortside/coeus/shoppingcart-api/Features.md

     * used to control the scope of the over all transaction.  it's implied by single calls to it's SaveChangesAsync method
     * can be used to begin an explicit transaction or strategy
 * copy of files
     * don't specify copy always unless really needed, it adds additional build time with dependencies
 * entity class as domain logic class
+    * DDD style domain entities, where domain classes are responsible for their consistency of their own state.
 * bowdlerizer
+    * When logging objects, some properties may be [obfuscated](https://github.com/cortside/serilog.bowdlerizer) so that sensitive information is not visible.
+[OrderStateChangedHanlder](src/Acme.ShoppingCart.DomainEvent.OrderStateChangedHandler.cs) log an order object, to keep customer name out of logs [appsettings.json](src/Acme.ShoppingCart.WebApi/appsettings.json) has rules in `Bowdlerizer` section for obfuscating specific properties.
 * integration tests with testserver

 ## Feature Overview